TRIO Student Support Services

 In recognizing the unique value of each human being, the Mission Statement of the University of Providence is in accord with the spirit of both Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, and the 2008 amendments to the Americans with Disabilities Act, and the updated regulations and guidance to Titles II and III of the ADA.

-The TRIO/Disability Counselor, coordinates assistance for students with documented disabilities.
+The TRIO/Disability Advocate, coordinates assistance for students with documented disabilities.
 These services assure program access to the University of Providence.

-Specifically, the Disability Counselor offers the following services to students with disabilities:
+Specifically, the Disability Advocate offers the following services to students with disabilities:

 - Academic and personal mentoring.

 - Provides reasonable accommodations.
-Examples include: extended testing times, tests proctored at the CAE or in a quiet setting, preferential seating in classrooms, note takers, textbooks in audio format, accessible classrooms and materials, assistive technology, etc. There is no fee to students with disabilities for reasonable accommodations.
+Examples include: extended testing times, tests proctored in the library or in a quiet setting, preferential seating in classrooms, note takers, textbooks in audio format, accessible classrooms and materials, assistive technology, etc. There is no fee to students with disabilities for reasonable accommodations.

 - Assistance in meeting with professors and advisors upon request.